St Monica's GAA

-St Monica's GAA is a Gaelic Athletic Association club in based in Edenmore, Raheny, in the northern suburbs of Dublin.
+St Monica's GAA is a Gaelic Athletic Association club in based in Edenmore, Raheny, in the northern suburbs of Dublin in Ireland.

-The club was formed in 1964 by Des O’Neil and was originally called Edenmore Gaels.
+The club was formed in 1964 and was originally called Edenmore Gaels.
 The club name was changed, in 1968, to St Monica's after the local parish church.

+In 1989, the club's Ladies' Gaelic football team won the Dublin Ladies' Senior Football Championship.

-The club has adult football, and ladies football a Minor team and a couple of teams at juvenile levels.
+St Monica's fields adult men's Gaelic football and ladies football teams, a minor team and a small number of teams at juvenile levels.
+The club plays its home games at Edenmore Park (Millwood Park) in Raheny.